ibenbouzid/SkypeforBusiness_lab_V2/README.md

  "adminPassword": The password for the Administrator account: must be at least 12 caracters

-"_artifactsLocation":  The location of resources such as templates and DSC modules that the script is dependent.
-Don't Change the defaultValue: "https://raw.githubusercontent.com/ibenbouzid/Azure_sfb2015_lab/master"

  "ShareLocation": the name of your azure storage account - not the url - eg "mystorage" where you created your "skype" folder with all the source files

  "ShareAccessKey": The token to used to access your storage account.
 You can find it on your storage account settings.